LadyIsCoding/LadyIsCoding/README.md

 - 👋 Hi, I’m @LadyIsCoding
 - 👀 I’m interested in beginner projects especially in python
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on beginners projects
-- 📫 How to reach me ...

 <!---
 LadyIsCoding/LadyIsCoding is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.